-Are you back from your hols feeling refreshed?
-Were you facing burnout beforehand?
+Do you work remotely and sometimes feel overloaded and overwhelmed?
 We look at how to take back control and manage the onset of remote working overload.

-Remote working has always been hailed as the ‘perfect’ solution; no commute, reduced stress, time to focus; but, as we’re all discovering, it comes with its challenges as well.
+Remote working has always been hailed as the ‘perfect’ solution; no commute, reduced stress, time to focus; but, it’s not without its own set of challenges.
 Loneliness, increased presenteeism pressure and the need to keep the team spirit momentum going, when all you want to do is slump in your chair, can take a heavy toll.

 Working in an office also has its challenges, but there are benefits.
 It can help drive creativity and act as a social hub or space for people to come together with a common purpose, which, in turn can help to improve a sense of wellbeing.

 Recognising the importance of wellbeing

 Work can be good for you.
-According to mental health charity, Mind, when employees feel their work is meaningful and they are valued and supported, they tend to have higher wellbeing levels, be more committed to the organisation’s goals and, importantly, they perform better too.
+According to mental health charity, Mind, when employees feel their work is meaningful and they’re valued and supported, they tend to have higher wellbeing levels, be more committed to the organisation’s goals and, importantly, they perform better too.

 However, we are human, and we can slow down from time to time, it’s only natural.
 The key is recognising when this is happening and knowing when to put measures or actions in place to help manage mental fatigue and improve wellbeing.